This is the History of Uber and a look at their Logo Design

 For several years, this logo remained the one in use by Uber and became widely recognized across the world.
 In 2016, though, the Uber logo underwent another major overhaul, this time ditching the “U” and the company name entirely.
 Some described the new logo as bizarre, yet there is a lot of meaningful elements to its design that really convey the type of company that Uber hopes to be moving forward.

 The new Uber logo features a slightly abstract design that the company says was inspired by the bit and the atom – both building blocks of technology and the world.

 The color scheme of the Uber logo still reflects many of the same themes as previous iterations, using crisp whites and dark blues to convey a message of luxury as well as futuristic technology.

 Speaking about the new logo, Uber said, “This updated design reflects where we’ve been, and where we’re headed.
 The Uber you know isn’t changing, our brand is just catching up to who we already were.”

 No doubt, the futuristic, modern design of the new Uber logo is very much in line with Uber’s own futuristic and modern approach to the transportation industry.

-Popularity of the Uber Logo
+The popularity of the Uber Logo

-Design has always been an essential aspect of Uber’s business model.
+The design has always been an essential aspect of Uber’s business model.
 In order for the company to be successful, the design of their app and their website both had to be flawless.
 To this end, the Uber logo has played an important role in the company’s design.
 It has served as the thumbnail for the Uber app and is also displayed throughout the app and website itself.